Hardik-Aswal/GreenZone/readme.md

-# Merge-Conflict - Eco-Friendly E-commerce Platform
+# GreenZone - Eco-Friendly E-commerce Platform

 A full-stack e-commerce platform focused on sustainable products with carbon footprint tracking and ML-powered recommendations.